yk1002/CarND-Traffic-Sign-Classifier-Project/README.md

 I did not try any other preprocessing methods.

-The code for this step is contained in the fourth cod cell of the IPython notebook.
+The code for this step is contained in the fourth code cell of the IPython notebook.

 Select a base Covolutionan Neural Network architecture